azriel91/peace/doc/src/learning_material/why_rust/performance/native_code.md

 <div class="hidden">

+1. In more detail, Rust has good CPU performance because of how it is compiled.
-1. C, C++, and Rust compile to something called LLVM IR -- which is short for low level virtual machine, intermediate representation.
+1. C, C++, Rust, Swift, and Julia, compile to something called LLVM IR -- which is short for low level virtual machine, intermediate representation.
-2. This is further compiled to the binary instruction for each CPU.
+2. This is further compiled into CPU specific instructions,
+3. meaning it runs very fast, on those CPUs,
-3. whether it is Intel, ARM -- which is what Macs use,
+4. whether it is Intel, ARM -- which is what Macs use, or something else.
+5. This means you cannot take an executable compiled for Intel, and run it on an ARM CPU.
+6. LLVM IR can also be compiled to Web assembly, which runs in the browser.

 </div>